scottwillmoore/elm-hello/README.md

 ## Setup

 Just in case your new to Elm and would like to play around with this project.
 It should be as simple as [installing elm](https://guide.elm-lang.org/install.html), running `elm-reactor` in the root directory of this project and then navigating to `localhost:8000/src/index.html`.

+Building and uploading to Github pages is still a work in progress.
+The Github pages source has currently been set to the `docs` folder (sucks that you cannot choose the name of the folder), but will most likely moved into a separate `gh-pages` branch at some point.
+I use `elm-make` to generate `docs/build.js`, and then all other assets are currently manually synced between the `src` and `docs` directory.
+I *might* write a script at some point in the future to streamline this process.